Developed and managed by staff at the University of Auckland.

 How does SPARX work?

-SPARX is an interactive e-therapy tool designed to help young people manage mild to moderate depression and anxiety.
-It incorporates cognitive behavioural therapy (CBT) learning with a virtual fantasy setting.
-Users will traverse through seven different modules to learn skills, assess their mood, and set goals.
+SPARX is an interactive self-help tool designed to help young people manage low mood and anxiety.
+It delivers lessons in proven talking therapy techniques within a game-like format.
+Users will interact with characters and complete challenges throughout seven different modules to learn skills, assess their mood, and set goals.

 Why Use SPARX?

-SPARX was developed by researchers and clinicians at the University of Auckland.
-It has been clinically tested and proven effective.
+SPARX was developed by researchers and clinicians at the University of Auckland in partnership with young people.
 Funded by Health New Zealand, it is widely available to support youth mental health across Aotearoa New Zealand.

 For resources and videos about the evidence behind SPARX or information for families, young people, and health professionals, check out our website.